VelimirMueller/VelimirMueller/README.md

 ____
 # Projects

-## Aurorae Project 🌌
+## The Aurorae Project

 Aurorae is an innovative ecosystem of applications designed to provide seamless user experiences for chat, image classification, and landing page solutions.
-Built with cutting-edge technologies, Aurorae combines elegance, efficiency, and scalability.
+Built with cutting-edge technologies, Aurorae combines elegance, efficiency, and scalability and brings the power of machine learning and llm to your web application.
+Also includes API services so you can integrated Aurorae to your own projects easily.

 ---